perspectives1000/perspectives1000.github.io/_tabs/about.md

 order: 4
 ---

-> Hello, to the perspectives, a thousand (or a million!) musings!
+> A space to jot down the various technologies and learnings that I come across!